-Deputy fires shots near Tacoma school while confronting man with grenade
+Deputy fatally shoots man carrying grenade near Tacoma high school

-The Pierce County Sheriff’s Office said at least one deputy fired shots while following a man suspected of carrying a grenade in south Tacoma Friday morning.
+The Pierce County Sheriff’s Department said a deputy shot and killed a man suspected of carrying a grenade in south Tacoma on Friday morning.

 No deputies were injured in the incident.
-It was not immediately clear how many deputies were following the man, how many fired shots, or if the man holding the grenade was shot.
+It was not immediately clear how many deputies were following the man or how many fired shots.

-Deputies were following the man on train tracks near Franklin Pierce High School around 10:30 a.m., Moss said in video the Sheriff’s Office posted on Twitter.
+Deputies were following the man on train tracks near Franklin Pierce High School around 10:30 a.m., Sgt.
+Darren Moss said in video the Sheriff’s Department posted on Twitter.

-The man was on the tracks next to the grenade, Sgt.
-Darren Moss said shortly before 12 p.m.
-A bomb squad is on the way to remove the grenade, he said.
+The man was on the tracks next to the grenade, Moss said shortly before noon.
+A bomb squad was on the way to remove the grenade, he said.

 The man crossed over to 112th Street East, and officers then called “shots fired” over the radio, Moss said.